-Students in Year 9 will undertake two Challenge units in each semester (for a total of four units across the year).
+Students in Year 9 will undertake two Challenge units in each semester (for up to four units across the year).
 These units will be selected from two groups of subjects, Group A and Group B.

-Group B includes subjects from The Arts, Technology, and VET studies including Languages and Agriculture.
-Over the course of the year, all Year 9 students must complete a minimum of two group B subjects (more than two is allowed).
+Group B includes subjects from The Arts and Technology studies (including VET Cert II Agriculture).
+Over the course of the year, all Year 9 students must complete a minimum of one group B subject (more than one is allowed).

 Group A subjects include all other Challenge subjects.
-Students may undertake a maximum of two Group A subjects across the year.

-Whilst all other Challenge subjects are semester based, VET Studies including both Language Subjects (Japanese and Italian) and VET Agriculture are year-long subjects and must be undertaken in both semesters (constituting two Group B subject units).
+Whilst most Challenge subjects are semester based, both VET Language Subjects (Japanese and Italian) must be undertaken across both semesters.

 Students will have an opportunity of nominating eight challenge units in order of preference (1-8).
-Students will be allocated the first two Group B subjects they select (for which there is available space) and then they will be allocated choices in accordance to their order of preference (subject to available space).
+Students will be allocated the first Group B subjects they select (subject to available space) and then they will be allocated choices in accordance with their order of preference (subject to available space).